bbauska/CSS-Notes4Pros/README.md

   -----------------------------------------------------------------------

-\(x\) Defines a transformation that moves the element around a fixed point on the Z axis
+&lpar;x&rpar; Defines a transformation that moves the element around a fixed point on the Z axis

   -----------------------------------------------------------------------